 - Data transfers from the EU to the UK: Each EU member state will have to provide their own rules for transferring data to the UK.
 Organisations in the UK that rely on data transfers from the EU should work with their EU counterparts to make sure alternative mechanisms for transfers (such as standard contractual clauses) are in place.

 - Existing EU adequacy decisions: The UK government intends to preserve the effect of adequacy decisions made regarding a country or territory outside the EU.
 This means that transfers from UK organisations to adequate countries can continue uninterrupted.
-The EU Commission has so far recognised Andorra, Argentina, Canada (commercial organisations), the Faroe Islands, Guernsey, Israel, the Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and the US (limited to the Privacy Shield framework).
+The EU Commission has so far recognised Andorra, Argentina, Canada (commercial organisations), the Faroe Islands, Guernsey, Israel, the Isle of Man, Japan, Jersey, New Zealand, Switzerland, Uruguay and the US (limited to the Privacy Shield framework).

 - Recognising EU SCCs (Standard Contractual Clauses): Provisions will be made so that the use of SCCs that have previously been issued by the European Commission will continue to be an effective basis for international data transfers from the UK.
 Under the proposed regulations, the ICO (Information Commissioner’s Office) will have the power to issue new SCCs after the UK leaves the EU.

 - BCRs (Binding Corporate Rules): Existing BCRs will continue to be recognised after Brexit, and the ICO will retain its ability to authorise them.

 - Maintaining the GDPR’s extraterritorial scope: The GDPR applies to all organisations that process EU residents’ information, regardless of where they are based.
 The UK government will retain this scope regardless of whether a Brexit deal has been reached.